-Recently I traveled to Red Lake for a couple days of ice fishing with good friend Duane Peterson.
+Recently I traveled to Red Lake for a couple of days of ice fishing with my good friend Duane Peterson.
 Duane is a “fish-head” from Bemidji who spends lots of time on the water and ice.
-Our two days together reinforced our common belief that lures fished in a jigging or moving fashion often out-produce baits suspended beneath bobbers.
+Our two days together reinforced our common belief that lures fished in jigging or moving fashion often out-produce baits suspended beneath bobbers.
 While our thoughts regarding moving baits were reinforced, we also learned an important twist regarding how to enhance that movement.

 We enjoyed two outstanding days catching walleyes.
 Targeting the 10-12 foot depths, we were able to catch several dozen fish.
 We each started fishing two lines, one a “set line” with a minnow suspended beneath a bobber and the other a jigging lure.
 The jigging baits out-fished the set lines by at least two to one.
 The jigs were so much better, in fact, that the second day we abandoned the set lines.

 Macho Minnow jigging spoons proved to be our best fish producers.
 What was most prevalent, however, was the fact that baits fished on no-stretch super line as opposed to monofilament line produced the most fish.